Warehouse Epoxy Flooring Vancouver BC

 What causes warehouse coatings to fail?

-The most common causes are poor prep, unaddressed joints or slab damage, moisture-related issues, or a system that does not match real traffic patterns.
+The most common causes are poor prep, unaddressed joints or slab damage, moisture-related issues, contamination, or a system that does not match real traffic patterns.

 Warehouse vs. industrial epoxy flooring — what’s the difference?

-Metro Vancouver and Lower Mainland warehouse projects generally have the fastest scheduling flexibility, with BC-wide travel available for larger scopes.
+Metro Vancouver and Lower Mainland warehouse projects generally have the fastest scheduling flexibility, with BC-wide travel available for larger warehouse scopes.